QubesOS/qubes-doc/user/security-in-qubes/firewall.md

 > Note: [Issue #4028](https://github.com/QubesOS/qubes-issues/issues/4028) discusses adding a command to automate exposing the port.

-**1. Route packets from the outside world to the FirewallVM**
+**1. Identify the IP addresses you will need to use for sys-net, sys-firewall and the destination qube.**

-From a Terminal window in sys-net VM, take note of the 'Interface name' and 'IP address' on which you want to expose your service (i.e. ens5, 192.168.x.x)
+You can get this information from the Settings Window for the qube, or by running this command in each qube:

-` ifconfig | grep -i cast `
+`ifconfig | grep -i cast `

-> Note: The vifx.0 interface is the one connected to your sys-firewall VM so it is _not_ an outside world interface...
+Note the IP addresses you will need.

-From a Terminal window in sys-firewall VM, take note of the 'IP address' for interface Eth0 (10.137.1.x or 10.137.0.x in Qubes R4)
+> Note: The vifx.0 interface is the one used by qubes connected to this netvm so it is _not_ an outside world interface.

-` ifconfig | grep -i cast `
+**2. Route packets from the outside world to the FirewallVM**

-Back into the sys-net VM's Terminal, code a natting firewall rule to route traffic on the outside interface for the service to the sys-firewall VM
+In the sys-net VM's Terminal, code a natting firewall rule to route traffic on the outside interface for the service to the sys-firewall VM

 ` iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 443 -d 192.168.x.x -j DNAT --to-destination 10.137.1.x `